 Early in the summer of that year, I took myself from Warsaw (where I’d been working) via Berlin and Hook of Holland to my mother’s in the south of England.
-On the way, I think in Berlin, I picked up some sort of stomach bug – some sort haemorrhagic intestinal variant of E. coli, no doubt – which had me at one point shitting blood.
+On the way, I think in Berlin, I picked up some sort of stomach bug.
+It was some sort haemorrhagic intestinal variant of E. coli, no doubt.
+At one point it had me shitting blood.
 It was a very unpleasant journey and I was very relieved when I finally reached Mum’s.

 For many years I believed I was a very grave disappointment to my father.
 Now I’m not so sure.
 I don’t think he was so seriously disappointed in me, because I’m not sure that he was particularly interested in having a son in the first place.
 It’s not entirely impossible that he married and had children because he wanted to prove to himself, to his friends, to his father, that he could.

 I doubt that was good enough for Harry, my grandfather.
 Dad could never live up to his brothers who both died in the war.
 On the other hand, it’s true, he was the only member of the family to produce a son.
 But what kind of a son?
 I now believe that, having absolutely no ball sense, I was a huge puzzle to my father.